caolan/couchr-browser/README.md

 # couchr-browser

-Simple request library for CouchDB.
-Provides a browser-compatible module (based on jQuery.ajax), with better CouchDB error reporting and a simpler API than making XHR requests directly in the browser.
+Simple stand-alone request library for CouchDB.
+Provides a browser-compatible module, with better CouchDB error reporting and a simpler API than making XHR requests directly in the browser or using jQuery.ajax.

-This package is suitable for use with webpack or browserify, and makes use of the 'events' module.
+This package is designed to be suitable for use with webpack or browserify, and makes use of the 'events' and 'component-ajax' modules.

+Comes in around 11kb minified (4.2kb gzipped)

 ### Examples